rackerlabs/design-system/_component_design/modal.md

 Increased spacing in an educational modal results in a greater distance between the left and right edges of the modal and its content.

-In this example, content is restricted to the four middle columns of a six column layout.
+In this example, content is restricted to the four middle columns of a six-column layout.
 This specific layout will not work in all situations.
 Depending on the dimensions of your modal and content, you can choose different column settings.

 In general, be generous with the space between the left and right edges of the modal and its content.